How do we transform our painful experiences into a source of strength?

 I know I did.
 I had a secret so dark even I couldn't bear to face it.
 Yet I learned how my past pain could transform into my greatest strength, propelling me into a life of courage, possibility, and joy.

 In this book I let all the parts of myself show.
-And I am okay if someone else doesn't love all of those parts, because I love myself.
+And, most of the time at least, I am okay if someone else doesn't love all of those parts, because I love myself.
 Today I am able to sit quietly with my deep self and let my confidence radiate from within.
 Tomorrow I may feel doubt and insecurities resurfacing, and I will greet them with love.

 In the Time Before the Pain